 All faculties offer a 30 EC programme.
-You can either follow an Honours College track at your own faculty and gain in-depth knowledge about your study area; or broaden your horizons by following an Honours College track at a different faculty.
+You can deepen and broaden your knowledge by following an Honours College track either at the faculty where you are doing your bachelor or at a different faculty.

 Tracks per faculty